aoahhha/Brbrpatapim/README.md

 # 🎉 Holiday Character Interactive Game

-This is a fun and interactive Python terminal game where you can meet and interact with holiday-themed characters like Santa Claus, Jason Voorhees**, Saint Patrick, and the Easter Bunny.
+This is a fun and interactive Python terminal game where you can meet and interact with holiday-themed characters like Santa Claus, Jason Voorhees, Saint Patrick, and the Easter Bunny.
 Each character has unique behaviors and dialogue based on the month they are associated with.

 ## 📜 Features